 The Concordat to Support Research Integrity provides a comprehensive national framework for good research conduct and its governance.
-It outlines five commitments which the University must be compliant with as recipients of HEFCE funding from 2013-14
+It outlines five commitments which the University must be compliant with as recipients of HEFCE funding.

 HEFCE’s letter to all the heads of HEFCE-funded higher education institutions explains the requirement for institutions to comply with the Concordat to Support Research Integrity.
 It sets out HEFCE’s view of compliance with the Concordat, and provides advice for institutions on finding further information.
 The five commitments are:

 - Maintain the highest standards of rigour and integrity in all aspects of research;

 - Ensure that research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards;